F. B. J. Kuiper: Final years

 Later in his life, Kuiper married Hanna, whom he was with for over thirty-five years at the time of his death.
+(Note: It is unclear when the couple married, though it was at some point before 15 February 1982.)
 As he began to age, Kuiper's eyesight deteriorated tremendously to the point where he could no longer drive.
 He was able to have it corrected through eye surgery and immediately bought a new BMW when he could drive again.
 Although he continued to write in his nineties, his eyesight began to fail again and he came to increasingly have to care for his wife.
 Despite this, he remained active in academia well into his final years; he described one paper as his "swan song", but ended up publishing three more thereafter and was at academic events until May 2002.

 On the morning of 14 November 2003, Kuiper died in Zeist at the age of 96.
 His wife died less than six weeks later.
 Kuiper had five children, though one predeceased him.
 He is buried in Rhijnhof cemetery in Leiden.